 All MPH degree students must develop skills in basic public health concepts and demonstrate capacity to apply these concepts through a practical experience relevant to their area of specialization.
 “Practice” refers to implementing (doing) public health, rather than understanding (studying, researching) public health.

-The practical experience is an applied, field-based requirement that gives students experience in the practice of public health (no credits) – requiring depth (120-240 hours in a field placement) and breadth (1 experience per month) – including participation in short-term volunteer opportunities and participation in on- or off-campus learning opportunities.
+The practical experience is an applied, field-based requirement that gives students experience in the practice of public health – requiring 120-240 hours in a field placement.

 Learn more about practical experience

 The integrative learning experience (ILE) is the culminating requirement for MPH students.
 It requires students to take 3 credits in the final 2 quarters of the program and to produce a high quality written product that demonstrates mastery of core public health and global health specific competencies.
 The integrative learning experience is conducted as a Capstone Course where students engage in an Assessment, Evaluation or Research Project that emphasizes practical applications of concepts and skill development.

 Learn more about the integrative learning experience